vclsean/childrensholdslistreformatter/README.txt

 1.)
 Open the Koha Circulation module and select "Holds queue" 2.)
 Leave the collection dropdown set as "All" and click "Submit" 3.)
 Leave all default columns visible.
 Click "Export" and select "Excel" 4.)
-Click the "Browse..." or "Choose File" button on the page, locate the exported spreadsheet in the file explorer window that opens, and then press the "Process Spreadsheet" button
+Click the "Browse..." or "Choose File" button on the reformatter page, locate the exported spreadsheet in the file explorer window that opens, and then press the "Process Spreadsheet" button
 5.)
 Once the reformatted table is displayed in the browser, click the green "Print table" button.
 It is likely best to print as a double-sided landscape page.